 Don’t eat this every day – think of it as a special occasion dessert.
 When you indulge, try to have a low-carb, high-protein meal beforehand.
 I’d recommend serving this bread pudding with just a dab of low-fat whipped cream, vanilla yogurt or frozen yogurt.
 The chocolate by itself is very rich and screams out for some creaminess.

-5 slices dried out whole wheat bread, crusts removed
+- 5 slices whole wheat bread dried out and crusts removed

-In a large bowl, combine eggs, milk, agave, cocoa powder, vanilla and cinnamon.
+- In a large bowl, combine eggs, milk, agave, cocoa powder, vanilla, and cinnamon.
 Whisk until cocoa powder and cinnamon have dissolved.
-Pour over bread.
-Push down bread pieces with a fork so they are completely covered with the egg mixture.
+Pour over bread cubes in baking dish.
+Push down bread pieces with a fork so they are completely submerged in the chocolate mixture.
 Sprinkle with chocolate chips and set aside while the oven preheats (about 10 minutes).

-Preheat oven to 350°F. Bake for 35 minutes.
+- Preheat the oven to 350°F. Bake for 35 minutes.
 Remove from oven and serve warm.